Proverbs 16:3, “Commit your work to the LORD, and your plans will be established.” (ESV)

 Even more importantly, find someone who is honest.
 You don’t need a ‘yes man,’ you need someone who will motivate but keep you grounded.

 Also, it’s a whole lot harder to let down someone else.

-Maybe your goal is to increase social media presence by 50%.
-Imagine how awesome it would to see your followers steadily grow?
+Maybe your goal is to increase your social media presence by 50%.
+Imagine how awesome it would to see your followers steadily grow.

 Imagine, how cool it would be to see your sales increase and your web traffic grow all because you stuck to your goal of pushing social media?
 Make sure you keep that thought near you and let it motivate you to keep pushing.